bufbuild/protobuf-es/docs/runtime_api.md

 ```

 Using [`createRegistryFromDescriptors()`][src-create-registry-from-desc], you
-can create types at run time from a set of descriptors created by a protocol buffers
+can create types at runtime from a set of descriptors created by a Protobuf
 compiler:

 ```typescript